-- Press the Subtron to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All." - The Uconnect[®] Phone will ask you to verify that you wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted.
+- Press the button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Erase All."

-- Only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.
+- from the list, press the w button while the The Uconnect® Phone will ask you to verify that you wish to delete all the entries from the phonebook. - After confirmation, the phonebook entries will be deleted - Note that only the phonebook in the current language is deleted. - Automatic downloaded phonebook entries cannot be deleted or edited.